Something-relevant/paper-dungeons/README.md

 -[] Single Player Mechanics Implemented

 -[] Multiplayer Implemented

-the user places down paper and the game generates a procedural dungeon for the players to fight each other in.
-This game uses the vuforia within the Unity Engine.

 ## How To Play
 **Download Build and place apk onto the players phone or download from your phone here**